11 Home Theater Tips For A Better Movie Watching Experience

 Can A Subwoofer Be Placed On Shelf?

-No a subwoofer shouldn’t be placed on a shelf for a few reasons.
-While doing so may technically save space, the downsides are the bass quality may not be as optimal, nearby objects may rattle more, and the sub may fall if the shelf is weak.
+No a subwoofer should not be placed on a shelf for a few reasons.
+While the thought is that it may save space, the downsides are the bass quality may not be as optimal, nearby objects may rattle more, and the sub could fall if the shelf is weak.

 Reasons Why Someone Would Place A Subwoofer On A Shelf

-The first reason why someone might want to suspend a subwoofer off the floor in this fashion is it saves space.
+The first line of thinking is that suspending a subwoofer off the floor in this fashion saves space.

 Being that home theater equipment is sometimes large, having enough space to move around without worry of knocking something over can be an issue.